born2net/Angular-kitchen-sink/Readme.md

 gulp production
 ```
 <hr/>
-What features of Angular does this app cover? well pretty much all the core stuff:
+What features of Angular does this app cover? everything:

 - Use System module mode in tsconfig and jspm.config.js for hot-reload, relative template / styles and production bundling
 - powered by the awesome (awesome awesome) jspm version 0.17 beta (http://jspm.io & http://jspm.io/0.17-beta-guide/)